-- We closely link pay to performance. - We use diversified performance metrics and set rigorous short- and long-term goals for our executives. - We maintain a clawback policy covering performance-based compensation.
+- · We closely link pay to performance. - · We use diversified performance metrics and set rigorous short- and long-term goals for our executives. - · We maintain a clawback policy covering performance-based compensation that goes beyond the SEC rules and Nasdaq listing standards.